Rio Grande do Sul: Energy

-Osório wind farm, the largest wind power park in Latin America.
+Osório wind farm is the largest wind power park in Latin America.

 In 2021, Rio Grande do Sul had around 7.2 GW of installed electrical power, a relatively low number compared to the country's total, which was around 170 GW at the time.
 Of the total, 80.6% came from renewable sources - 49% corresponded to hydroelectric plants, 19.5% to wind energy and 8.2% to photovoltaic solar energy.
 The state has high potential for wind power installation due to the average wind speed being one of the highest in the country.
 There are currently several projects for new wind farms in progress, in addition to investments in the state's power transmission lines, which were limited.
 Most projects for offshore wind energy in Brazil, in 2021, were in Rio Grande do Sul, with installation scheduled for 2030.

 In March 2022, Rio Grande do Sul was the 3rd Brazilian state with the most solar energy installed in the individual distributed micro generation modality.

 The production of crude mineral coal in Brazil was 13.6 million tons in 2007.
 Santa Catarina produced 8.7 Mt (million tons); Rio Grande do Sul, 4.5 Mt; and Paraná, 0.4 Mt.
 Brazil has reserves of peat, lignite and hard coal.
 Coal totals 32 billion tons of reserves and is mainly in Rio Grande do Sul (89.25% of the total).
 The Candiota Deposit (in Rio Grande do Sul) alone has 38% of all national coal.
 As it's a coal of inferior quality, it's used only in the generation of thermoelectric energy and at the site of the deposit.
 The oil crisis in the 1970s led the Brazilian government to create the Energy Mobilization Plan, with intense research to discover new coal reserves.
 The Geological Survey of Brazil, through works carried out in Rio Grande do Sul and Santa Catarina, greatly increased the reserves of coal previously known, between 1970 and 1986 (mainly between 1978 and 1983).
 Good quality coal, suitable for use in metallurgy and in large volume (seven billion tons), was then discovered in several deposits in Rio Grande do Sul (Morungava, Chico Lomã, Santa Teresinha), but at relatively great depths (up to 1,200 m), which has hindered its use until now.
 In 2011, coal accounted for only 5.6% of the energy consumed in Brazil, but it is an important strategic source, which can be activated when, for example, the water levels in the dams are very low, reducing excessively the supply of hydroelectric power.